ojasjagtap/tokn-web/README.md

 ## Overview

-Prompt IDE is a cross-platform desktop application that provides a node-based interface for building, testing, and optimizing prompts across multiple AI model providers.
+tokn is a cross-platform desktop application that provides a node-based interface for building, testing, and optimizing prompts across multiple AI model providers.
 Design complex LLM workflows visually, test prompts with different models, and automatically optimize them using evolutionary algorithms.

 ## Features